lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step5_testSetup.md

 ## Finalising and testing data transfer

-Let's finalise the set up and test whether everything is working as expected.
-Here we assume that you have followed the previous steps and have a web application running on pythonanywhere.com, and that you are trying to replicate the minimal pipeline from the template project.
-However, this also applies to integrating the onlineVR-toolbox into your own Unity project.
+Let's finalise the setup and test whether everything works as expected.
+This guide assumes that you have followed the previous steps and have a web application running on PythonAnywhere, and that you are trying to replicate the minimal pipeline from the template project.
+These steps also apply when integrating the onlineVR-toolbox into your own Unity project.

 ---
 ### 1. Configure Unity with your web address